Senators announce deal on gun reform, mental health funding and school security

 Members of the Senate involved in bipartisan negotiations around the issue of gun law reform in response to a recent spate of mass shootings announced that they had reached a deal on Sunday.

-News of the provisions was first broken by The Washington Post Sunday morning, and was confirmed on Twitter by the lead Democratic negotiator, Chris Murphy, shortly before noon eastern time.
+News of the provisions was first broken by The Washington Post Sunday morning, and was confirmed on Twitter by the lead Democratic negotiator, Chris Murphy, shortly before noon ET.

-The legislation will include an expansion of background checks for under-21s to include a search of juvenile justice registries, as well as a federal grant program that will encourage states to pass red flag laws, which allow family members or law enforcements to petition courts to temporarily restrict certain persons from owning firearms.
+The legislation will include an expansion of background checks for people under age 21 to include a search of juvenile justice registries, as well as a federal grant program that will encourage states to pass red flag laws, which allow family members or law enforcements to petition courts to temporarily restrict certain persons from owning firearms.
 It also bans those convicted of domestic abuse from owning a firearm.

 Other provisions in the agreement include “billions” in funding for mental health treatment programs and efforts to improve security in schools across the country, according to the senator, as well as language aimed at battling firearm trafficking.

 Passing any legislation in the currently 50-50 Senate is an uphill battle, and gun laws are an issue where there has been little compromise from Republicans in the past.
-But Mr Murphy’s Twitter thread on Sunday declared that the negotiating team had secured the committments of ten Republicans to vote for the bill.
+But Mr Murphy’s Twitter thread on Sunday declared that the negotiating team had secured the committments of 10 Republicans to vote for the bill, necessary support to overcome a filibuster.

 🚨NEWS: We have a deal.
 Today a bipartisan group of 20 Senators (10 D and 10 R) is announcing a breakthrough agreement on gun violence - the first in 30 years - that will save lives.— Chris Murphy (@ChrisMurphyCT) June 12, 2022